 Greater Manchester services your Council Tax goes towards

 As well as the services provided directly by the council, your Council Tax contributes towards Greater Manchester services.
 These are called precepts and have always appeared on your bill.
-In 2018-2019 your council tax bill will look slightly different to previous years as the precepts have been set by the Mayor of Greater Manchester.

 Council Tax leaflet

 Download the Council Tax leaflet to find out about:

 What to do if you're unhappy about services provided

 You're legally obliged to pay your Council Tax even if you're unhappy with some or all of the services provided by us.

 Council Tax isn’t a payment for individual services it's a tax on the occupation or ownership of property and only partly funds council services – the majority of what we spend is funded by business rates and government grants.
 In order to be able to provide local services such as schools, care for the elderly, and road maintenance it's vital that Council Tax is paid by all residents who are liable for it.

 If you're unhappy with any of the services provided you can complain by getting in touch with us.
 Whilst the frustration caused by a lack of refuse collection, gritting of minor roads or any other service is understandable residents cannot legally withhold payment of Council Tax or claim a refund for these reasons.

 If payment is withheld then action for the recovery of unpaid Council Tax will be taken.